 "SCAN COPY PDF...1001.jar"

 The malicious attachment (.jar) contains a malware called “Backdoor:Java/Adwind” that installs a malicious component or codes onto your computer, which opens a backdoor on it.
-Once the backdoor is open on your computer, the cybercriminals behind the malicious email message will be able access your computer silently, infect your computer with other malware, steal your information, and may use your computer to commit other cybercrimes that will be traced back to your computer.
+Once the backdoor is open on your computer, the cybercriminals behind the malicious email message will be able to access your computer silently, infect your computer with other malware, steal your information, and may use your computer to commit other cybercrimes that will be traced back to your computer.
 If this should happen to you, do not be surprised if one day you see the police at your doorsteps with a warrant to search your home and confiscate your computer, because some form of online criminal activities, which you know nothing about, were traced back to your location and computer.

 Most antivirus software will detect and remove the malicious attachment before it infects your computer.
 But, the smart thing to do, is to delete the email message.

-Online users who have received the fake email messages and have been tricked into opening the malicious “.jar” attachment, are asked to do a full scan of their computers with their antivirus software.
+Online users who have received the fake email messages and have been tricked into opening the malicious “.jar” attachment are asked to do a full scan of their computers with their antivirus software.